ikajava/LeanNetworking/README.md

     ...
     }
 ```
-Second creating an Endpoint by determining Result model and also Webservice Url
+Second creating an instance of Endpoint by determining Result model and also Webservice Url

 ```
     func example(completion: @escaping (Result<ExampleStruct, Error>) -> Void) {